 Tall in shape with a seat inside, soaking tubs are the perfect oasis after a long day on the slopes.
 Carrara marble has both cooling and insulating properties, which means this marble design will retain heat while you watch the snowfall through the window.

 Talk about natural—this gray granite tub easily looks like it could have been plucked straight from the outdoors.

-Not your average tub, this carrara marble design is geometric—and perfection from all angles.
+Not your average tub, this Carrara marble design is geometric.
+Perfection from all angles.

 This chic, round tub is crafted of travertine, a light-colored rock deposited from mineral springs—bringing the hot-spring experience indoors.

-This tub isn’t crafted from Earth’s elements—if in fact, it’s designed with outer space in mind.
+This tub isn’t crafted from Earth’s elements.
+In fact, it’s designed with outer space in mind.
 Engineers developed this floating tub after studying the calming effects of zero gravity on the brain.
-The design alternates how air is dispersed into the water and recreates the zero-gravity experience.
+This design alternates how air is dispersed into the water and recreates the zero-gravity experience.

 Shimmery and luxurious, this metallic granite tub mimics the way light reflects off of the water.